theNorstroem/todo-server/README.md

 The build scripts are calling some other repositorys directly (../todo-client, ../todo-specs).
 We omitted the usage of a build pipeline for simplicity.

+### Starting the server:

 ### Overview

-This server exposes the grpc API for the grpc-gateway (transcoder).
-Usually this would be all a server has to do.
+This server exposes

+- the grpc API for the grpc-gateway :7000
+- the grpc gateway (aka transcoder) :7001
+- the webserver to serve the client :10000

-For simplicity the transcoder and the client is also built in.
+Usually this would be done on a server for each service, but for **simplicity** the transcoder and the client is built in.

 ```